myb-project/guide/README.md

 - **Other**: [SmartOS](https://www.joyent.com/smartos), [Android x64](https://www.android-x86.org/) and so on;

 MyBee only provides an API, if you are looking for a WEB interface to work with bhyve or jails, check out the [ClonOS](https://clonos.convectix.com/) project, which is also a fully open-source and BSD-licensed satellite project of CBSD.

+If you want to use a graphical client, take a look: [MyBee-QT](https://github.com/myb-project/mybee-qt/);

 ## MyBee Overwiew